-See the help guide for a handy overview of the license types and the abilities linked to each.
+See the User Guide for a handy overview of the license types and the abilities linked to each.
 Please note that the Collaborator licenses are being phased out in preference of a combination of Stakeholder and Test Runner.

 Floating vs. Named?